Definition

 AI for real estate agents should turn notes, deadlines, client context, and pipeline activity into clearer priorities and drafts the agent can inspect.

-Follow-up, prioritization, listing drafts, client memory, daily queue review, and prepared actions are practical places to start.
+Follow-up, prioritization, listing prep, client memory, daily queue review, and prepared actions are practical places to start.

 The system can prepare work, but the agent should approve client-facing communication and final professional judgment.